henry2004y/Ganymede/menu5.md

 Test-particle simulations have shown that perturbations in electric and magnetic fields are induced across wide regions of the magnetosphere by global magnetospheric compressions due to ULF variations in solar wind dynamic pressure and presumably also FLRs and magnetosonic waves (Ukhorskiy et al. 2006).

+## Techniques

+### Field aligned coordinates

+This is a local coordinate system that relates to the geomagnetic field.
+In the ecliptic plane, the parallel direction is more or less aligned with z in GSE, the first perpendicular direction pointing from Earth to the region of interest, and the second perpendicular direction completing the right hand rule.

+### Phase coherent technique

+It is used to check the relation of one frequency oscillation to another.

+### Fourier transform

+It can be used for
+* determining the energy spectrum density for waves in a certain range
+* automated ULF wave detection algorithms.

+### Wavelet transform technique

+?

 [Menk2011]: https://link.springer.com/chapter/10.1007/978-94-007-0501-2_13
 [Claudepierre2008]: https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1029/2007JA012890